unalterable/CV/README.md

 **Makers Academy**
 (May 2016 - Aug 2016)
 Makers Academy afforded me the opportunity to learn best practices and also learn about the coding world, surrounded by some truly great programmers.
-I developed my curiosity and hungry passion for code, with focus on becoming an independent learner and problem-solver, with a firm grounding in the principles of software craftsmanship
+I developed my curiosity and hungry passion for code, with focus on becoming an independent learner and problem-solver, with a firm grounding in the principles of software craftsmanship.
 - OOP, TDD, SOLID, MVC, DDD

 **Physics 2:1 (BSc & ARCS): Imperial College London**